aouni0n/Yusi-V1/README.md

 ### More Info
-<p>The Tool Is Just For EATHICAL HECKING, Seriously How Can A CAMERA PHISHER Be Used As An Ethical Tool, AnyWays</p>
+<p>The Tool Is Just For EATHICAL HECKING, Seriously How Can A CAMERA PHISHER Be Used As An Ethical Tool, AnyWays, Use it just for harmless purposes</p>

+### This Tool Is A Modified Version On TechChip's CamPhish https://github.com/techchipnet/CamPhish